khashayarmobarez/server-side/README.md

 the `getStaticPaths` is used for setting the quantity of pages that needs to render in build for ssg pages, for exp when the path has and id

 Fallback:
+fallback -> false : when the pages are limited(for exp 10 pages)

 ### 2-ssr: